Learn more about the Passion in Science Award winners.

 At New England Biolabs®, we believe that the pursuit of science is one path to building a greener and more compassionate world.
 We are motivated by a set of core, foundational values that are still as true today as they were when we founded the company over 40 years ago: the belief that science should be used to expand our understanding of the world around us; the belief that scientists can also act as humanitarians; the belief that all species, great and small, benefit when we care for the environment; and the belief that great science is fundamentally creative and artistic, and changes the way we see and experience our world.

 In 2014, NEB® introduced its Passion in Science Awards, to recognize those within the scientific community working to solve many of today’s challenges.
 This was our chance to recognize the accomplishments of the “unsung heroes” of the laboratory, who are dedicated to their cause.
-We are pleased to have offered the Passion in Science Awards again in 2016, in the following four award categories:
+We are pleased to have offered the Passion in Science Awards again in 2016 and 2019, in the following four award categories:

 - Scientific Mentorship and Advocacy